Disclaimer: This resource provides information, not advice. Please read the full disclaimer at the end of this resource.

 The liaison psychiatry team can also make sure that hospital staff have the right information about the care you had before you came into hospital, and help you to get the right care after you leave.

 If your mental health symptoms do get worse, they may need to adjust your mental health medication.
-They may also need to ask for advice from the liaison psychiatry team as to how best to care for your mental health alongside your physical health
+They may also need to ask for advice from the liaison psychiatry team as to how best to care for your mental health alongside your physical health.

-Hospitals are now limiting the number of visitors to keep everyone safe.
+Hospitals are still limiting the number of visitors to keep everyone safe.
 This can be hard for anyone in hospital when they are feeling unwell and vulnerable.
 It may be even harder for someone who has a mental health condition.

 Ask the staff what the rules are in your area about visitors as they may vary in different parts of the hospital.
 If you can’t have visitors to your bedside, staff may be able to help you to talk to them on the phone.